dougsagar/knowledge/Scrum/Notes_PSMI.md

 3. Development Team

 ### What is their responsability?
 **Scrum Master**: Guardian Scrum Implementation.
 Help the teams and enact it by spirit.
+Eliminate Scrumbuts.
-Eliminate Scrumbuts **Product Owner**: Build and maintain a backlog of valuable product and help teams understand and deliver high value **Development Team**: Understand Scrum and selft-organize to focus and deliver the Sprint goal.
+**Product Owner**: Build and maintain a backlog of valuable product and help teams understand and deliver high value.
+**Development Team**: Understand Scrum and selft-organize to focus and deliver the Sprint goal.
 Improve the way of working sprint by sprint.

 ### What do they manage?
 **Scrum Master**: Not people.
-Manage the Scrum implementation **Product Owner**: Not people.
-Manage the Product Backlog **Development Team**: Not people.
-Manage the Sprint backlog and the development work
+Manage the Scrum implementation.
+**Product Owner**: Not people.
+Manage the Product Backlog.
+**Development Team**: Not people.
+Manage the Sprint backlog and the development work.

 ### Who do they work with?
-**Scrum Master**: One or more Scrum Teams
+**Scrum Master**: One or more Scrum Teams.
-**Product Owner**: One or more Scrum Teams
+**Product Owner**: One or more Scrum Teams.
-** Development Team: ** One Scrum Team dedicated
+** Development Team: ** One Scrum Team dedicated.

 ### Is it a dedicated role?
 **Scrum Master**: They can be dedicated.
-They can also be a Development Team member **Product Owner**: They can be dedicated.
-They can also be a Development Team member **Development Team**: They can also play another Scrum role
+They can also be a Development Team member.
+**Product Owner**: They can be dedicated.
+They can also be a Development Team member.
+**Development Team**: They can also play another Scrum role.

 ### Who do they report?
 **Scrum Master | Product Owner | Development Team**:
 They self organize how to do their work.
-With respect to HR aspects, they report to some appropriate authority in the organization
+With respect to HR aspects, they report to some appropriate authority in the organization.

 2. Events:
     * Sprint